jtannas/katachi/docs/docs/FAQ.md

 - Our test suite requires **100%** coverage by line and by logic branch.
 - The only shared state in the project is the `Katachi::Shape` library.
 - We have a strict semantic versioning policy, using `epoch.major.minor.patch` versioning.
-  - Every breaking changes will receive at least a major version bump.
+  - Every breaking change will receive at least a major version bump.
-  - Epoch versioning will be more for "marketing level events" (eg. "Katachi 1.0 is released!").
+  - Epoch versioning will be more for "marketing level events" (e.g. "Katachi 1.0 is released!").
   - a.k.a.
 No equivocating about "is this worth a major version bump?"
 - For code quality tools, we threw the kitchen sink at it:
   - [Rubocop](https://github.com/rubocop/rubocop) Formatting & Linting